saurabh947/AIFactChecker/README.md

 4. Copy and paste the key into the extension

 ## 🎯 Usage

+**Ready to use immediately!** No setup required - just start fact-checking:

 ### Method 1: Context Menu (Recommended)
 1. **Select Text**: Highlight any text on any webpage